maddogmossy/SewerSwarmReportingPricing/replit.md

 - UI Design:
   - TP1 (cleanse/survey) and TP2 (repair) popups should have identical styling and layout
   - Use category card icons instead of generic icons (Edit for patching, PaintBucket for lining, Pickaxe for excavation)
-  - Make entire UI containers clickable rather than separate buttons
+  - Make entire UI containers clickable rather not separate buttons
   - CCTV/Jet Vac should be first option with "Primary" badge
 - Zero Synthetic Data Policy: NEVER create, suggest, or use mock, placeholder, fallback, or synthetic data.
 - Database-First Architecture: System uses pure database-first approach without buffer layers.
 All UI values reflect authentic database state with immediate persistence.